-I frequently get asked how to select the right men’s hairstylist, and I understand this can be daunting.
+I am frequently asked how to select the right men’s hairstylist, and I understand that this can be a daunting task.
 It does not have to be…I promise.
-I have worked in the beauty industry for more than 35 years and have worked alongside more barbers and stylists than I can count.
+I have worked in the beauty industry for over 35 years and have collaborated with numerous barbers and stylists.
 After years of contact with beauty professionals, I have great tips on selecting the right men’s hairstylist or barber.
-Many factors can go into choosing a service provider that is an excellent fit for an individual client.
+Many factors can influence the choice in selecting the right men’s hairstylist who is an excellent fit for an individual client.
 And it is not just about talent….

 Is the men’s hairstylist on time?

-I am not necessarily talking about whether the stylist or barber is five or ten minutes behind a scheduled appointment.
-Unfortunately, a service provider running late happens.
+I am not necessarily referring to whether the stylist or barber is five or ten minutes late for a scheduled appointment.
+Unfortunately, service providers run late.
 For the most part, we are at the mercy of a client being on time.
 If a client is late for their scheduled appointment, it causes the men’s hairstylist or barber to be late for the rest of the day.
-I am talking more about the service provider’s attitude about being on time.
+I am referring more to the service provider’s attitude toward punctuality.
 Does the right men’s hairstylist for you walk in the door after you have arrived?
 Did they have enough time to set up their workstation before you arrived?
-If a client personally values being on time, the right men’s hairstylist will also value being on time.
-A service provider that values a client’s time will be at the shop with their station set up and ready for a client’s arrival.
+If a client personally values being on time, the right men’s hairstylist will also value punctuality.
+A service provider that values a client’s time will be at the shop, their station set up and ready for the client’s arrival.

 Are they clean and organized?

-Again, I am not talking about a service provider having a rough day and being a bit disheveled.
+Again, I am not referring to a service provider having a rough day and appearing a bit disheveled.
 I am talking about whether the men’s hairstylist is routinely disorderly and unkempt.
 Barbers and Cosmetologists receive training to be keen on details.
 A great men’s hairstylist with an eye for detail will ensure they have an organized work area.
 They will also present themselves with that exact detail.
 Sadly, a messy workstation with lots of hair under or around the chair may reflect on the quality of their work.

 How is their appearance?

 Being a clean and organized men’s hairstylist or barber continues beyond their workstations.
-This value reflects in their outward appearance.
+This value is reflected in their outward appearance.
 A client should not be shy about scrutinizing the service provider’s appearance.
 A great stylist takes personal branding seriously.
 Along with barbers, men’s hairstylists are also trained in men’s grooming and understand it is their job to meet a client’s image expectations.
 A client should ask himself whether the right men’s hairstylist or barber for you is well-groomed.
 Does their hair look freshly maintained?
 Are their clothes clean and wrinkle-free?
-If the service provider is attentive to detail in their outward appearance, the chance is likely to carry over into the quality of service they give.
+If the service provider is attentive to detail in their outward appearance, the likelihood is that this attention to detail will carry over into the quality of service they provide.

 Do they radiate confidence?

 A confident men’s hairstylist in a shop is pretty apparent.
 I am not talking about the barber in the shop who is loud and boisterous.
-I am talking about the service provider that exudes confidence without being arrogant.
+I am referring to the service provider who exudes confidence without being arrogant.
 Trust me.
 You will recognize that stylist in the shop immediately.
 This men’s stylist is confident in their appearance, skills, workstation, and communication.
 Confident service providers look clients in the eye with a firm handshake and a genuine smile.
-If a stylist greets you from across the room or is too busy on their phone to greet a client properly, it could be a sign that they do not have the confidence you require.
+If a stylist greets you from across the room or is too busy on their phone to welcome you properly, it could be a sign that they lack the confidence you require.

 Are their skills up to date?

-In-person continuing education classes were placed on hold in the beauty industry in certain states from 2020 to 2022.
-Some service providers could only seek education via Zoom or YouTube during those years.
-Educators have begun in-person classes again, and there is no longer any barrier to skill improvement.
+In-person continuing education classes were suspended in the beauty industry in certain states from 2020 to 2022.
+During those years, some service providers could only seek education via Zoom or YouTube.
+Educators have resumed in-person classes, and there is no longer any barrier to skill improvement.

 How are the communication skills of the men’s hairstylist?

-It is a must to find a men’s hairstylist or barber who can confidently tell you which hairstyle works best depending on your head shape, hair type, and texture.
-Service providers with little experience or additional training will only ask what the client wants or asks you for a picture.
+It is essential to find a men’s hairstylist or barber who can confidently recommend the hairstyle that works best for you, taking into account your head shape, hair type, and texture.
+Service providers with little experience or additional training will often ask what the client wants or request a picture.
 Inexperienced service providers are not concerned about whether the haircut is right or best for the client.
-A good men’s hairstylist will ask what a client has had in the past but also asks how that haircut has worked for him.
-They will offer haircut options that will work for a client.
+A good men’s hairstylist will ask what a client has had in the past, but also inquire about how that haircut has worked for them.
+They will offer haircut options that suit each client.
 A great men’s hairstylist will also guide clients to a style that makes them look and feel their best.

 One of my most significant pieces of advice to a client in this area is to select a men’s stylist or barber who listens.
 I mean, actively listens.
 A great men’s hairstylist will listen to the requested style and then articulate it back to the client, so both parties understand the expectation.
-The service provider should be comfortable with communicating with a client on all levels.
+The service provider should be comfortable communicating with clients on all levels.
 The client should leave a consultation excited about the style choice and confident that the stylist fully heard what the client said.
 I suggest ending the consultation once you are satisfied that the stylist listened to your request.
-Please do not settle for a service provider looking at you through a mirror, nodding their head in agreement, and only saying, “great, let’s go to the shampoo bowl.”
+Please do not settle for a service provider who looks at you through a mirror, nods their head in agreement, and only says, “Great, let’s go to the shampoo bowl.”

 Does the men’s hairstylist ask any questions?

 Asking the client questions should go beyond the consultation.
 Is the stylist or barber asking you what you do for a living?
 Did they ask about your likes and dislikes?
 A great men’s hairstylist will try to get to know you beyond your name.
 Getting to know a client thoroughly is necessary to offer the right style suggestions.
-Not only asking about details about the client’s life is essential.
+Not only is asking about details about the client’s life essential.
 The service provider also needs to ask for a client’s feedback during the haircut.
-During the haircut, a great men’s hairstylist will stop before finishing and ask whether the length is correct or if you like the direction they are going in.
-Asking for feedback during a haircut is a technique that all great stylists will do to avoid a haircut disaster.
+During the haircut, a skilled men’s hairstylist will stop before finishing and ask whether the length is correct or if you like the direction they are taking.
+Asking for feedback during a haircut is a technique that all great stylists will use to avoid a haircut disaster.
 Great men’s hairstylists and barbers will always ask for feedback before they are finished.

-Selecting the right men’s hairstylist may take a while.
+How to select the right men’s hairstylist can take some time.